Spread betting vs CFD trading

 • Residents of the UK and Ireland don’t pay capital gains tax on profits gained with spread betting, while CFDs offer traders the ability to offset their losses against their profits for tax purposes.

-• Spread betting is only allowed in the UK and Ireland; CFDs are available to most countries worldwide, but both aren’t allowed in the US.
+• Spread betting is only allowed in the UK and Ireland; CFDs are available to most countries worldwide, but neither is allowed in the US.

-• Spread bettings trading size is calculated as pounds per point.
+• Spread betting trading size is calculated as pounds per point.

 • CFD trading size is calculated by the number of contracts.